YendisFish/yapm/README.md

 # Yet Another Package Manager

-Yapm is a package manager written in Go with the intention of being simple yet modern.
+Yapm is a package manager written in Go, designed to be both simple and modern.
 It utilizes the mpr standard, while also delivering software to you as well.

 # How do build